-STEP 5: Double-click the Aggregate transform to open the editor.
-Next in the lower pane we select the required columns to perform Aggregate Transformation operations by checking them in Available Input Columns.
+STEP 5: Double-click the Aggregate Transformation to open the editor.
+Next, in the lower pane, we select the required columns to perform Aggregate Transformation operations by checking them in Available Input Columns.

-Once you check the required columns then those column names will be appeared in the Input Column located in lower pane as shown in below figure.
+Once you check the required columns, then those column names will appear in the Input Column located in the lower pane.

-- Input Columns: Column we received from OLE DB source.
+- Input Columns: Column we received from the OLE DB source.

-- Output Alias: This is same as SQL Alias.
+- Output Alias: This is the same as the SQL Alias.
 Here we can change the column name as per the project requirements.

 - Operations: We already discussed above.

-For this example we are going to use most of the Aggregate functions like below
+For this SSIS Aggregate Transformation example, we are going to use most of the Aggregate functions like below

-From the above screenshot you can observe that, We are calculating the Sum of Unit Price, Sum Product Standard Cost, Minimum of Total Product Cost, Maximum of Sales Amount and Average of Tax Amount and Group by English Country Region Then by State Province Name and Then by City.
+From the above screenshot, you can observe that we measure the Sum of Unit Price, Product Standard Cost, Minimum of Total Product Cost, Maximum of Sales Amount, and Average of Tax Amount.
+And Group by English Country Region Then by State Province Name and Then by City.

-NOTE: If your input column is string type, you will not see Sum, Average and other aggregate functions but only Group by.
+NOTE: If your input column is a string type, you will not see Sum, Average, and other aggregate functions but only Group by.
 Always make sure to convert data type of column to proper data type before providing as input to Aggregate Transformation.

 STEP 6: Drag and drop the OLE DB Destination into the data flow region and drag the blue arrow from Aggregate Transformation to OLE DB Destination

-STEP 7: Now we have to provide Server, database and table details of the destination.
+STEP 7: Now, we have to provide the Server, database, and table details of the destination.
 So double-click on the OLE DB Destination and provide the required information.

-Here we pointer our destination database as [SSIS Tutorials] and for time being I used New button to create destination table for me and named it as Aggregate Transformation Basic Mode but in reality you should not design your table like this.
+Here we pointed our destination database as [SSIS Tutorials].
+For the time being, I used the New button to create a destination table for me and named it as Aggregate Transformation Basic Mode.
+But in reality, you should not design your table like this.

-STEP 8: Click on Mappings tab to check whether the source columns are exactly mapped to the destination columns.
+STEP 8: Click on the SSIS Aggregate Transformation Mappings tab to check whether the source columns exactly mapped to the destination columns.

 Click ok to finish our Aggregate Transformation in SSIS package design.
 Let us run the package